CG-SKYLN/Program.Project/README.md

 ![FinalResult](https://github.com/CG-SKYLN/Program.Project/blob/gh-pages/images/Final-Result.png)

 ### One brand dropdown menu is opened, revealing three car models made by that brand.
-The last dropdown has some extra cars with their respective brand names.
+The "Other" option has some extra cars with their respective brand names.

 Concept: